-As tribute to his treatment of his racers, Martin was awarded the coveted Leonhard Seppala Award in 1988, 1993, 1995, 1997, and again in 2014, for the most humanitarian care of his dogs.
+As tribute to his treatment of his racers, Martin was awarded the coveted Leonhard Seppala Award an unprecedented five times, in 1988, 1993, 1995, 1997 and again in 2014 for the most humanitarian care of his dogs.
 The award was named for the most famous Alaskan musher who ran the longest and most dangerous stretch of the 1925, 674-mile diphtheria serum run from Nenana to Nome, which saved hundreds of lives.

-Martin is currently the musher with the most consecutive Iditarod finishes, 29 races completed in row, 30 total finishes.
+Martin is currently the musher with the most consecutive Iditarod finishes, 31 races completed in row, 33 total finishes.
+He won the Iditarod in 1992, 1994, 1997 and 2002.
 We are looking forward to many more and working diligently toward a fifth Iditarod win.
 While the race is always the final exam, the year round interaction and relationship with the dogs is the most valuable aspect of this lifestyle.
 On a daily basis, we are amazed by the stamina, loyalty, honesty, and joy of our dogs.
 Author Brian Jacques went on a ride with Martin and the team many years ago and described the dogs as “eternal children.”
 We couldn’t agree more.
 It is our good fortune to be able to take care of them.